gbv/coverdienst/README.md

    `image/jpeg` or `image/gif`, `size` is the image size (e.g. `300x400`),
    and URL is the query URL with `format=img`.

+SeeAlso JSON format can be queried by many means.
+A sample JavaScript client is included and served at `/coverdienst.json`.

 # INSTALLATION

 The application is packaged as Debian package.
 No binaries are included, so the